APVGITHUB/maze_multithreading/README.md

 # maze_multithreading
-Solving maze problem using multithreading and parallel algorithms
+Solving maze problem using multithreading and parallel programming